flashcordon/big-history/Histoire-système-solaire.md

 - While dragging a wheel, Spirit churned up soil and found 90 percent pure silica at "Home Plate."
 On Earth, this kind of silica usually exists in hot springs or hot steam vents, where life as we know it often finds a hot, happy home.
 Perhaps ancient microbes on Mars did as well.
 - Spirit discovered that an ancient volcano erupted at "Home Plate," the rover's final resting place.
 Together, powerful steam eruptions from heated underground water produced some explosive volcanism.
 While violent, these extreme conditions can support microbial life on Earth.
 Once upon a time, maybe they did on Mars...

-- Spirit and Opportunity surveyed the amount and distribution of dust and water ice in the Martian atmosphere, using cameras and spectrometers that measured the absorption of different wavelengths of light.
-As the seasons changed from summer to fall to winter to spring, the rovers monitored changes in temperature at different heights above the surface and at different times of day.
 - Measuring infrared radiation (heat) associated with specific minerals, the rovers identified and mapped minerals in rocks and soils.
 Key among these was hematite, an iron-bearing mineral often associated with water originally mapped by the Odyssey spacecraft.
 After being sent to the same area to get a closer look, Opportunity did indeed find hematite in rock outcrops as well as in high concentrations in the rounded, blueberry-size concretions.

 ### Mars Reconnaissance Orbiter (NASA, 2005-202X)